c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Professor Sir Van-Tam**: Yes.

-**Mr Weatherby KC**: Then if we move on to 2.9, please, the new guidance that's been proposed is then stepping down from :outline:`FFP3 proper respirators` to the kind of blue surgical masks that many of us are familiar with --
+**Mr Weatherby KC**: Then if we move on to 2.9, please, the new guidance that's been proposed is then stepping down from :outline:`FFP3 proper respirators` to the kind of blue :outline:`surgical` masks that many of us are familiar with --

 **Professor Sir Van-Tam**: Yes.